 Pierre Boulez, 90.
-Former principal conductor of the New York Philharmonic who moved between conducting, composition and teaching as one of the leading figures in modern classical music.
+Former principal conductor of the New York Philharmonic, one of the leading figures in modern classical music.
 Jan.
 5.

 Otis Clay, 73.
-Hall of fame rhythm and blues artist known as much for his big heart and charitable work in Chicago as for his singing internationally.
+Hall of fame rhythm and blues artist known as much for his charitable work in Chicago as for his singing.
 Jan.
 8.

 David Bowie, 69.
-Other-worldly musician who broke pop and rock boundaries with his creative musicianship, striking visuals and a genre-spanning persona he christened Ziggy Stardust.
+Other-worldly musician who broke pop and rock boundaries with his creative musicianship and a genre-spanning persona he christened Ziggy Stardust.
 Jan.
 10.

 Alan Rickman, 69.
 Classically-trained British stage star and sensual screen villain in the "Harry Potter" saga and other films.
 Jan.
 14.

 Glenn Frey, 67.
 Rock 'n' roll rebel who co-founded the Eagles and with Don Henley formed one of history's most successful songwriting teams with such hits as "Hotel California" and "Life in the Fast Lane."
 Jan.
 18.